-This interview was originally written by Andrew Gott, Community Manager at International Quarter in Stratford.
+This interview was originally written by Andrew Gott, Community Manager at the International Quarter in Stratford.

 Hi Del.
 What do you do in Stratford?